Steven Kwan Player Props: Guardians vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff ranks 21st in the league with a collective 8.4 strikeouts per nine innings.
+- The 8.3 strikeouts per nine innings put together by the Royals pitching staff ranks 22nd in the league.

-- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.23).
+- The Royals' 5.24 team ERA ranks 28th among all league pitching staffs.

-- In his last appearance on Friday, the righty went 4 2/3 innings against the Tampa Bay Rays, giving up seven earned runs while surrendering nine hits.
+- In his most recent appearance on Saturday, June 24, the right-hander threw six innings against the Tampa Bay Rays, allowing four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.